Student loans

-Ignore newspaper headlines about students leaving university with £50,000 of debt.
+Ignore newspaper headlines about students leaving university with £60,000 of debt.
 That's mostly a meaningless figure.
 What counts is how much you'll repay.
 For some that's far more, for others it's free.
-This guide is written to bust common myths about student loans, grants and finance, including the 20+ key facts every potential student, parent and grandparent should know.
+This guide is written to bust common myths about how the student loans, grants and finance system works for English students who started uni between 2012 and 2022.

 This guide was originally written by Martin Lewis but is now regularly updated by the MSE team.